Acknowledgment of Country

 AGS collects personal information about contractors and suppliers who are engaged by AGS (on behalf of the Commonwealth) to provide goods and services to AGS.
 The information relates to individual contractors and suppliers, and the employees of firms that are contracted to provide or supply goods and services to AGS.
 The purpose of the information is to enable AGS to select contractors and service providers that are assessed as offering the best value for money to AGS, and to effectively manage its contracts with contractors and suppliers.

-This personal information may include name, address, contact details, employer, previous projects undertaken, financial background, references, contract details, payment details, security checks and performance assessments.
+This personal information may include name, position, address, contact details, employer, previous projects undertaken, financial background, references, contract details, payment details, security checks and performance assessments.

 How AGS collects personal information

 AGS requests prospective employees to provide certain personal information to AGS as part of AGS's recruitment processes.
 New employees provide further personal information on joining AGS which is added to during the normal course of their employment with AGS.
+AGS also collects personal information about its employees in records detailing the provision of legal and related services.

 Depending on the circumstances, reasonable steps will be taken to ensure that the individual concerned is, or has been, made aware of: